NotMaxee/Tokenize/README.md

 * Remember your settings.
 * Allow you to set a custom background image for transparent tokens.
 * Allow you to pick from different token borders.
-* Mobile support somewhat works, but I recommend against it.
 * Improve your rolls.

 ## Attributions